MahsaSanaei/NLP/README.md

 # NLP
-This repositories is a collection of Natural Language Processing with Python course code I have attended the online course NLP - Natural Language Processing with Python on udemy.
+This repositories is a collection of Natural Language Processing with Python course code I have attended the online course https://www.udemy.com/course/nlp-natural-language-processing-with-python/
 In this course we learn to use Machine Learning, Spacy, NLTK, SciKit-Learn, Deep Learning, and more to conduct Natural Language Processing.